Bittensor: everything you need to know about TAO

 TAO is the native token of Bittensor.
 The network uses TAO to reward participants for work that adds value.
 This applies to miners, validators, stakers and subnet creators.

 Users can also stake or delegate TAO to validators.
-By doing so, they support validators within the network.
+In doing so, they support validators within the network.
 The amount staked plays a role in their position and in their share of the rewards.

 The technology behind Bittensor